Join professional artist Vladislav Yeliseyev from Florida for a 3 hour workshop webinar. Filmed live on 17th December, 2020.

 Among others, the rules of composition, dynamic movement and focal point will be also addressed in depth.

-(If you have paid to unlock the video but still can't see using the link at the top of this page, please contact us)
+(If you have paid to unlock the video but still can't see using the link at the top of this page, click here to visit our unlock page)

 Recommended materials required:

 Watercolour paints – recommended colours: Opaque White, cad yellow, yellow ochre light, gold ochre, burnt sienna, burnt umber, van dyke brown, sepia, indigo, ultramarine, cobalt blue, cerulean blue, cobalt turquoise, dioxazine violet, alizarin crimson, cadmium red.
 Right now my palette consist of mix of Holbein, Daniel Smith, Lucas and Schmincke watercolours.

 Watercolour paper half sheet, or block approx. Size 15” x 20”.
 I recommend Saunders Waterford or Hahnemuhle 90lb, 140lb or 300lb ROUGH – important!!!

 I suggest having at least three sizes watercolour brushes: No 8 to 14 (all round) and sword brush.
 Yeliseyev Signature SWORD brush and set of 3 brushes handmade in England by Rosemary&Co is available for purchase online.

 Oil Brushes: short flat No12, long flat No7

 Kalinsky Brushes No 12 and 16

 Water and water containers.